awsdocs/amazon-rekognition-developer-guide/doc_source/video-cli-commands.md

 1. [Give permission to the Amazon SNS topic to send messages to the Amazon SQS queue](https://docs.aws.amazon.com/sns/latest/dg/SendMessageToSQS.html#SendMessageToSQS.sqs.permissions)\.

-1. Upload an \.mp4, \.mov or \.avi format video file to your S3 bucket\.
+1. Upload an MOV or MPEG\-4 format video file to your S3 bucket\.
 While developing and testing, we suggest using short videos no longer than 30 seconds in length\.

    For instructions, see [Uploading Objects into Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/UploadingObjectsintoAmazonS3.html) in the *Amazon Simple Storage Service Console User Guide*\.